seanwhs/Plans/Coding-with-AI/Part-I—The-Vibe-Coding-Illusion.md

 * Accountability
 * Ownership
+* Operational awareness
 * Business context
-* Operational responsibility
 * Long-term memory

-It does not care whether a system remains maintainable three years from now.
+It does not maintain systems.

-It does not carry a pager.
+It does not debug production incidents.

-It does not answer to customers.
+It does not answer for failures.

-It predicts statistically plausible outputs.
+It generates statistically plausible outputs.

-That capability is extraordinary.
+That is all.

-But it is not engineering.
+Engineering is something else entirely:

-Engineering is the discipline of making systems reliable under real-world constraints.
+The discipline of making systems reliable under real-world constraints.

 That responsibility remains human.